Achieving a balanced diet for vegetarian athletes

 Michael Hamm explains how vegetarian athletes can achieve a balanced diet to support their athletic career.

 Many people, athletes, and non-athletes restrict or avoid meat or other animal products for religious, cultural, or health-related reasons.
 The recommendation of a diet rich in carbohydrates may lead many athletes to one form of a vegetarian diet.
 There are many ways to be a vegetarian.
 A strict vegetarian, known as a vegan, eats no animal products at all.
 Lactovegetarians add milk and other dairy products such as cheese to their all-vegetable diet.
 Ovo-lacto-vegetarians eat both eggs and milk products.
-A new group, which could be called semi- vegetarian, avoid red meat, such as beef and pork, but eat fish and poultry in addition to their ovo-lactoyegetarian diet.
-Additionally, emphasis is placed on foods that are "organic" and unprocessed and unrefined.
+A new group, which could be called semi-vegetarian, avoid red meat, such as beef and pork, but eat fish and poultry in addition to their ovo-lactovegetarian diet.
+Additionally, the emphasis is placed on foods that are "organic" and unprocessed and unrefined.

 The major concern about vegetarian diets has always been the question of obtaining a balanced intake of nutrients.
 While a lactovegetarian and ovo-vegetarian diet may cover all nutritional needs, there may be a shortage of iron, calcium, iodine, selenium, zinc, riboflavin, vitamin D and vitamin B12 in a strictly vegetarian diet.
 Iron intake may also be low in a lactovegetarian diet because of the lack of haem iron from meat sources, which is more absorbable and improves the absorption of iron from vegetable sources.
 In addition, a higher dietary content of vitamin C is very useful to enhance iron absorption.
-Large amounts of tea and coffee may reduce the iron availability.
+Large amounts of tea and coffee may reduce iron availability.
 Foods like green vegetables, some legumes and cereals have a relatively high content of non-haem iron.

 Food combining for proteins